-For someone who is addicted to cocaine, detox can be a very intense time, which is why it is important to know what can happen to you physically and mentally.
+For someone addicted to cocaine, detox can be a very intense time, so it is important to know what can happen to you physically and mentally.
 There are also several ways you can detox more safely.
-These methods are important to use to help yourself or a loved one addicted to cocaine detox from the drug effectively and safely.
+These methods are important to help yourself or a loved one addicted to cocaine detox from the drug effectively and safely.

 Please read on to find out what you can do to help yourself or a loved one during this challenging time.

 A comedown is a time when the high of drugs slowly wears off.
-This is generally after an extended period of intoxication or frequent use of a drug.
+This is generally after an extended period of intoxication or frequent drug use.
 It is described as a “comedown” or “coming down” because you are falling from the high that the drug gets you.

-This feeling can be different depending on the person, the number of drugs taken, how long the drugs have been taken, and the drug itself.
-Generally, if a person experiences intense intoxication from a drug to the point where they felt uncomfortable, anxious, paranoid, depressed, or delusional, then the comedown can feel like a blessing.
+This feeling can differ depending on the person, the number of drugs taken, how long the drugs have been taken, and the drug itself.
+Generally, if a person experiences intense intoxication from a drug to the point where they feel uncomfortable, anxious, paranoid, depressed, or delusional, the comedown can feel like a blessing.
 Getting rid of the symptoms of the high and replacing them with the symptoms of normality can be a good thing for some people.

 For other people, the comedown from a drug can feel disappointing.
 This feeling of being let down sometimes draws people to the drug again.
 This is because the normalcy of life after the comedown cannot compare to the high and exciting nature of the drug.
 It causes a person to seek out the exciting high again and again, thus causing an addictive pattern generally present in addictive substances.

-Some concerns about the comedown from drugs, especially cocaine, is feeling ill. if a person is feeling ill during the calm down, they may be experiencing a physical reaction or a medical complication to the drug.
-It is important to monitor these feelings of illness because if they persist over a long time, Then the user should seek out professional help.
+Some concerns about the comedown from drugs, especially cocaine, is feeling ill.
+If a person is feeling ill during the comedown, they may be experiencing a physical reaction or a medical complication to the drug.
+It is important to monitor these feelings of illness because if they persist over a long time, the user should seek professional help.